webdkpthroaway/WebDKP_Elysium/Readme.txt

   (Whispers are hidden from you, so you dont' get bogged down in info)

   Commands that you can be whispered:
-  !help - sends them a list of commands
+  ?help - sends them a list of commands
-  !dkp  - sends the person who whispered you their current dkp !list - Lists the dkp of everyone in your current group !listall - Lists the dkp of everyone in your dkp table
+  ?dkp  - sends the person who whispered you their current dkp ?list - Lists the dkp of everyone in your current group ?listall - Lists the dkp of everyone in your dkp table

   The two list commands can have class names append to them to limit them to certain classes.
   For example:
-  !list hunter           - Shows the dkp of all the hunters in the current group !listall hunter rogue  - Shows the dkp of all the hunters and rogues in the guild
+  ?list hunter           - Shows the dkp of all the hunters in the current group ?listall hunter rogue  - Shows the dkp of all the hunters and rogues in the guild